 The U.S. Will Registry provides attorneys with a safe, secure and easy way to register the existence and location of wills, free of charge.

 As an attorney, having your clients' wills and your contact information entered in the registry will allow you to help make sure your clients’ wishes are fulfilled.
 Will registration is an excellent opportunity to invite your client’s loved ones back into the office to meet them and ensure they have your information when it comes time to handle the probate matters associated with the will you have prepared.

 In addition to providing a free registration and profile page for attorneys, The U.S. Will Registry offers attorneys:

-Attorneys can visit http://www.willsus.com/register-your-firm to join the U.S. Will Registry.
+Attorneys can visit https://www.theuswillregistry.org/attorney-will-registration-services to join the U.S. Will Registry.